-As someone who grew up with spina bifida, my primary answer is to let your kid be a kid — not a kid with a disability.
-It’s important for all kids to dream big.
-Plus, they need to be able to experience trials and errors.
-In the end, that’s how we all learn, whether we have a disability or not.
-Through overcoming challenges and learning, you can become an active, successful, and happy member of the community.
+All kids need to dream big and experience their own trials and errors.
+Ultimately, that’s how we all learn, whether we have a disability or not.
+By overcoming challenges and learning, you can become an active, successful, and happy community member.

 Today, I felt it may be best to recruit some help on this topic, so my mom has written an open letter from one parent to another.
 We all know that each individual and their disability is unique.
 However, it often helps to hear from someone who has journeyed on this path before to remind you that you’re not alone.
 With that said, here is the letter from my mom, the mother of a child with a disability.